Hyp3rStudios/inventory-system/README.md

 # inventory system
 hello fellows i have made another (probably useless) thing, this time in python (unsurprising) this lets you use commands such as `add(item)` and other random stuff to control an inventory

+## usage rules
+if you want to use this, just credit me (HyperSource, or just link this repo) in your README or in a comment at the top of your python files using it. (or just a credits.md page would also work)

 ## usage guide
 in python, simply copy-paste the stuff into a new file named `inventory.py` or whatever you want, then at the start of your file write:
 ```python